 Here are the latest COVID-19 case numbers confirmed Tuesday in Washington state

-The Washington state Department of Health reported 2,197 new confirmed cases of COVID-19 and 31 deaths Tuesday.
-Hospitalization rates are now exceeding April’s peak and one in five intensive care unit beds in Washington is occupied by suspected and confirmed COVID-19 patients.
+The Washington state Department of Health reported 3,542 new confirmed cases of COVID-19 and 26 deaths Tuesday.
+A quarter of the state’s intensive care unit beds are now occupied by COVID-19 patients.

+Up to 650 of the cases reported today might be duplicates, DOH said.

-Pierce County reported 282 cases Tuesday and six new deaths.
-Pierce County has a total of 241 deaths likely caused by COVID-19 as of Tuesday, according to the Tacoma-Pierce County Health Department.
+Pierce County reported 406 cases Tuesday and two new deaths.
+Pierce County has a total of 253 deaths likely caused by COVID-19 as of Tuesday, according to the Tacoma-Pierce County Health Department.

 On Nov.
-20, the most recent date with complete testing data, 12,746 specimens were collected statewide, with 23.5% testing positive.
-The average positive test rate for the seven days prior was 11.1%.
-More than 3 million tests have been conducted in Washington.
+26, the most recent date with testing data, 11,327 specimens were collected statewide, with 21.6% testing positive.
+The average positive test rate for the seven days prior was 15%.
+More than 3.1 million tests have been conducted in Washington.

 The test numbers reflect only polymerase chain reaction tests, which are administered while the virus is presumably still active in the body.

-King County continues to have the highest numbers in Washington, with 45,127 cases and 887 deaths.
-Pierce County is second, with 17,441 cases, according to the state’s tally.
-That number differs from the Tacoma-Pierce County Health Department’s tally due to lags in reporting data.
-Yakima County has the second highest number of deaths at 297.
+King County continues to have the highest numbers in Washington, with 50,188 cases and 929 deaths.
+Spokane County is second, with 19,865 cases.
+Snohomish County has the second highest number of deaths at 312.

-For the past seven days, Washington had a case rate of 33.1 per 100,000 people.
-The national rate for the same period is 48.7 per 100,000, according to the Centers for Disease Control and Prevention.
-Minnesota has the highest rate in the United States, at 107.6.
-Hawaii is the lowest, at 5.7.
+For the past seven days, Washington had a case rate of 36.8 per 100,000 people.
+The national rate for the same period is 60.1 per 100,000, according to the Centers for Disease Control and Prevention.
+Rhode Island has the highest rate in the United States, at 122.9.
+Hawaii is the lowest, at 6.4.

 Comments